 Trust me on this.
 I’m speaking from experience.
 Do NOT forget to thaw your turkey!

 The food safety website has a great turkey thawing chart.
 It tells you exactly how many days ahead to thaw your turkey based on its weight.

-Make as Much Food Ahead Possible
+Make as Much Food Ahead as Possible

-You can make a lot of the desserts a day or two before.
+You can make a lot of desserts a day or two before.
 You could also go ahead and make any side items that you could microwave and heat up the day of Thanksgiving, such as mashed potatoes.

-My favorite chef, Damaris Phillips (that also happens to be from my home state of KY), has been posting all kinds of make ahead ideas on her Instagram!!
+My favorite chef, Damaris Phillips (that also happens to be from my home state of KY), has been posting all kinds of make-ahead ideas on her Instagram!!
 (Check those out!!
 I love her, and I also highly suggest you buy her cookbook.)

-Set Your Table the Day Before
+Set Your Table the Day Before Thanksgiving

 Hopefully, you have already thought about your seating arrangements.
 Save time, and go ahead and set up your table before.
 Then, with plenty of time, you can focus on your tablescape and arranging the table the way you want it!
 You won’t have to worry about placing everything on the table while you are attempting to serve dinner!!!

 Consider using a buffet or side table to set all the food on.
 You can have your guests line up and do it buffet style!